JBrummans/Google-Form-Dynamic-Pdf-Email/README.md

 ### Setup

-Before running this Google Script, the below must be completed
+Before running this Google Script, the below must be completed:

 * A Google Form
 * A Google Sheet linked to a Form which is logging responses